ankitsumitg/github-user-contributions/README.md

-# github-user-contrubutions
+# github-user-contributions
-Gets github total contributions from a user profile each year without using github api
+Simple api which gets github total contributions for a user profile each year without using github api

 ## Contributors